cheesenibbles123/TheHolyHammer/README.md

 # TheHolyHammer
 Simple discord bot
-Just as a code code for the current code for the most part.
+Just as a code vault for the current code for the most part.